Rujolina/lab-03-git-intro/README.md

 i will write down my favorite song lyric in my next commit

-"But this day will be over
+"But this day will be over,
-When the minute and second hands overlap
+When the minute and second hands overlap,
-The world holds its breath for a little while
+The world holds its breath for a little while,
 Zero O'Clock, and you're gonna be happy"
+ "-Zero O'Clock By BTS"